-- 27. Radiograph Exposure Policy: The MDCC Dental Hygiene Radiation Manual promotes safety awareness of the faculty, staff and students and benefits patients from unnecessary exposure and overexposure to ionizing radiation.
+- 28. Radiograph Exposure Policy: The MDCC Dental Hygiene Radiation Manual promotes safety awareness of the faculty, staff and students and benefits patients from unnecessary exposure and overexposure to ionizing radiation.
 When considering x-ray exposure, it is important to assess the need for radiographs and weigh the "risk vs. benefit".
 The operator should take measures to ensure that the least amount of exposure is used to achieve the desired result.
-This manual addresses MDCC's policies that ensure the safety of patients, students, faculty and staff and include: Location of Equipment and Supplies, Infection Control for Radiology, ADA Guidelines for Prescribing Radiographs, Diagnostic Exposure Criteria, and Performance Criteria for Exposing Radiographs, and Darkroom Quality Control. - 28.
-Re-Admission Policy: A student is eligible for readmission into the dental hygiene program one time only with the following exception: A student who has a passing grade in the clinical and classroom setting, who is forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission provided there is space available.
-All classes are in sequence and must be passed with a 75 average to continue in the program.
-Due to the curriculum sequence, if one class is failed, you will be dismissed and must reapply for admittance into the program.
-Each student being considered for readmission into the dental hygiene program will be considered on an individual basis.
-Space must be available in the class.
-No precedent will be set by the decision of the committee.
+This manual addresses MDCC's policies that ensure the safety of patients, students, faculty and staff and include: Location of Equipment and Supplies, Infection Control for Radiology, ADA Guidelines for Prescribing Radiographs, and Darkroom Quality Control. - 29.
+Readmission Policy: A student may be considered for readmission to a specific health science program one time only.
+This applies to courses in any respective health science program, whether at MDCC or at another institution.
+The only exception may be: a student who had a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.
+If an applicant has ever attended another health science program a letter of good standing from their former school's program must be sent following MDCC's program application instructions.
+A letter of good standing indicates that the student is eligible for immediate readmission into the former program of study.
+Each student requesting readmission into a health science program director/supervisor for the readmission procedure.
+Space must be available in the class and clinical setting.
+No precedent will be set by the decision of an admissions committee.